 Injuries to D.J.
-LeMahieu, Luis Gil, Giancarlo Stanton and Gerrit Cole mean that the Yankees are unlikely to field a full-strength, fully-fit team anytime soon this season.
-Which is why the Red Sox have become a trendy pick in the AL East.
+LeMahieu, Luis Gil, Giancarlo Stanton, and Gerrit Cole mean that the New York Yankees are unlikely to field a full-strength, fully fit team anytime soon this season.
+That’s the primary reason the Boston Red Sox have become a trendy pick in the AL East.

-But others’ misfortunes aren’t the only reason the Red Sox are generating a buzz.
-With Roman Anthony (OF), Kristian Campbell (2B) and Marcelo Mayer (SS) all landing near the top of most prospects lists, they are garnering a large percentage of spring baseball talk.
-That too, without any of the three Sox phenoms yet in a starters role.
+But the misfortunes of others aren’t the only reason the Red Sox are generating a buzz.
+With Roman Anthony (OF), Kristian Campbell (2B), and Marcelo Mayer (SS) all landing near the top of most prospects lists, they have garnered a large percentage of spring baseball talk.
+That too, without any of the three Sox phenoms yet in a starter’s role.

 But make no mistake, that’s changing soon.
 Real soon.
-Their eventual arrival was announced loudly and in unison at baseball’s spring breakout event.
+And their impending arrival was announced loudly and in unison at baseball’s spring breakout event.

 Y'all ever wondered what The Avengers would be like if they played baseball?